 This position statement is the first ABCD has produced on the subject of type 1 diabetes since 2012, when it ran its 'Lost Tribe' campaign.
-This arose from concerns that people with type 1 diabetes had inadvertently been let down by wholesale system change, discharging people from secondary care clinics without providing robust support to primary care colleagues to manage this condition.
-As a consequence many people with type 1 diabetes were repatriated to teams that lacked a specialist understanding of their needs.
-The problem is compounded within the current commissioning system which limits access to the specialist team at times of need.
+This arose from concerns that people with type 1 diabetes had inadvertently been let down by wholesale system change repatriating people from secondary care diabetes clinics to primary care.
+While the preparation for this included up-skilling primary care teams to manage people with type 2 diabetes and to recognise those requiring specialist input, many people with type 1 diabetes were repatriated to teams that lacked a specialist understanding of their needs, and have been denied access to specialist care because they are meeting their targets.
+There is a growing concern that the public, politicians and some health care professionals appear not to know the difference between type 1 diabetes.